akashchouhan16/Password-Gator/README.md

 **Static site(0.1.1)**

-### A simple Javascript peoject to generate password, according to user's checklist.
+### A simple Javascript project to generate password, according to user's checklist.

 > The web application is deployed [Here.](https://passwordgatorac.netlify.app/ "view deploy")